 Cases are referred to the District Attorney’s Office by the Ventura County Probation Agency.
 Law Enforcement agencies send cases involving minors directly to the Probation Agency who refers cases to the District Attorney’s Office for review.
 In cases of minor or first time offenders, the Probation Agency’s Youth Services team may elect to provide informal intervention without referral to the District Attorney’s Office.
 To determine whether a juvenile case is being handled by Youth Services, please call their office at (805) 973-5100.
 For all other questions regarding juvenile cases and their assignment, please contact the Juvenile Unit of the District Attorney’s Office at (805) 981-5860.

 Major fraud or “white collar” crimes are some of the most complex cases prosecuted in the criminal justice system.
-Major Fraud Unit attorneys and investigators often conduct lengthy investigations into fraudulent transactions involving insurance companies, banking institutions, owners of real estate, and investors in corporate securities.
-Investigations may involve substantial documents, forensic accounting, forensic computer analysis, and complex legal issues.
+Major Fraud Unit attorneys and investigators often conduct lengthy investigations into fraudulent transactions involving businesses, insurance companies, banking institutions, owners of real estate, and investors in corporate securities.
+Investigations generally involve substantial documents, forensic accounting, forensic computer analysis, and complex legal issues.
 These cases often involve individual victims as well as businesses that may have suffered millions of dollars in losses.
-Prosecutors and investigators may coordinate enforcement actions with officials from the Department of Corporations, the Employment Development Department, the State Franchise Tax Board, the Federal Bureau of Investigations, and other agencies to form specialized teams, using the latest technology and asset forfeiture procedures to investigate, prosecute and recoup restitution for victims of these sophisticated criminal enterprises.
+Prosecutors and investigators may coordinate enforcement actions with officials from the Department of Financial Protection and Innovation, the Employment Development Department, the State Franchise Tax Board, the Federal Bureau of Investigations, and other agencies to form specialized teams, using the latest technology and asset forfeiture procedures to investigate, prosecute and recoup restitution for victims of these sophisticated criminal enterprises.
 Inquiries or referrals about major fraud cases may be directed to District Attorney’s Office staff at (805) 662-1750.

 The Real Estate Fraud Unit is dedicated to deterring, investigating, and prosecuting real estate fraud.
 Prosecutors and investigators work closely with the Ventura County Real Estate Fraud Awareness Team (REFAT) click here, comprised of real estate professionals, to educate industry professionals and the general public about real estate crime.
 Investigators and prosecutors also work closely with other law enforcement agencies, including the Federal Bureau of Investigation, Internal Revenue Service, Immigration and Customs Enforcement, and the Housing and Urban Development Office’s Inspector General.